 CONTACT Katie Laris, LarisK@sbcc.edu, or call 805-965-0581, ext.
 2497, to schedule an appointment.

 Actors to submit casting information for upcoming season.

 The Theatre Group at SBCC (formerly SBCC Theatre Group) is the oldest active theatre company in the Santa Barbara region with a long history of artistic excellence.
 We work with union and non-union actors and present a wide-ranging season of five productions that generally include a musical, contemporary dramas and comedies, as well as classical plays.
 Our season runs from summer through spring each year.
-For the 2014-2015 season, starting in July 2014, we will be presenting ARSENIC AND OLD LACE, THE HEIRESS, LIGHT UP THE SKY and DEAD MAN'S CELL PHONE
+For the 2017-18 season, starting in July 2017, we will be presenting HIGH SOCIETY the Musical, ONE MAN, TWO GUVNORS, COMMUNICATING DOORS and CRIMES OF THE HEART.

 Actors should submit materials to Pam Lasker, Theatre Manager, The Theatre Group at SBCC, 721 Cliff Drive, Santa Barbara, California, 93109.
 Electronic submittals and/or web resume links may be sent to Pam Lasker at firstname.lastname@example.org, please put "casting" in the subject line.
 Open audition notices are sent out by email for each production.
 Please include your email address if you would like to receive notices.